b0bdN/RenameFiles/README.md

 # iRenameFiles
-Python script to rename batch files in a folder
+Python script which allows to add a prefix and / or sufix to all the files of a folder